soph-song/cse15l-lab-reports/lab-report-3-week-6.md

 2. The private key is stored on the user account as well (along with public key).
 ![Image](ieng6keys.png)

 3. Now, I tried running git commands on server.
-First, I cloned one of my repo to my accound, and ran the following command
+First, I cloned one of my repo to my account, and ran the following command
 ![Image](gitcomm1.png)

 4. As shown, a "new line" appeared at the end of the java file.